History of Romania: Communist period (1947–1989)

 The Communist government fostered the personality cult of Nicolae Ceaușescu and his wife Elena, 1986.

 In Romania proper, Soviet occupation following World War II facilitated the rise of the Communist Party as the main political force, leading ultimately to the forced abdication of the King and the establishment of a single-party people's republic in 1947.

 Romania was proclaimed a people's republic and remained under military and economic control of the Soviet Union until the late 1950s.
 During this period, Romania's resources were drained by the "SovRom" agreements; mixed Soviet-Romanian companies were established to mask the Soviet Union's looting of Romania.

 Romania's leader from 1948 to his death in 1965 was Gheorghe Gheorghiu-Dej, the First Secretary of the Romanian Workers' Party.
 The Communist regime was formalized with the constitution of 13 April 1948.
 On 11 June 1948, all banks and large businesses were nationalized.
 This started the process of the Romanian Communist Party to collectivize the Romania's resources including agriculture.

 In 1946 and 1947, several high-ranking members in the pro-Axis government were executed as war criminals, primarily for their involvement in the Holocaust and for attacking the Soviet Union.
 Antonescu himself was executed 1 June 1946.
 Once the Communist government became more entrenched, the number of arrests increased.
 All strata of society were involved, but particularly targeted were the prewar elites, such as intellectuals, and anybody who could potentially form the nucleus of anti-Communist resistance.
 According to figures, in the years between 1945 and 1964, 73,334 people were arrested.
 Between 60,000 and 80,000 political prisoners were detained.

 Gheorghiu-Dej attained greater independence for Romania from the Soviet Union by persuading Soviet First Secretary Nikita Khrushchev to withdraw troops from Romania in April 1958.
 After the negotiated withdrawal of Soviet troops, Romania under the new leadership of Nicolae Ceaușescu started to pursue independent policies, including the condemnation of the Soviet-led 1968 invasion of Czechoslovakia—Romania being the only Warsaw Pact country not to take part in the invasion—the continuation of diplomatic relations with Israel after the Six-Day War of 1967 (again, the only Warsaw Pact country to do so), and the establishment of economic (1963) and diplomatic (1967) relations with West Germany.
-Romania's close ties with Arab countries and the Palestine Liberation Organization (PLO) allowed to play a key role in the Israel-Egypt and Israel-PLO peace processes by intermediating the visit of Egyptian president Sadat to Israel.
+Romania's close ties with Arab countries and the Palestine Liberation Organization (PLO) allowed it to play a key role in the Israel-Egypt and Israel-PLO peace processes by intermediating the visit of Egyptian president Sadat to Israel.